 In 2014, the Compensation Committee revised our equity grant guidelines to reduce dilution from equity awards and we shifted from granting exclusively stock options to granting a mix of stock options and performance shares or RSUs.
-In 2015, 75% of the value of an individual's equity-based incentive awards were in the form of stock options while the remaining 25% were in the form of RSUs.
+In 2015 through the present, 75% of the value of an individual's annual equity-based incentive awards were in the form of stock options while the remaining 25% were in the form of RSUs.
+The Compensation Committee also has the discretion to make special stock option awards, which have a ten year term and vest in a single installment after four years.